bbatsov/metaredux/_posts/2019-12-14-exporting-clojuredocs-as-edn.md

-We didn't really want to deal with JSON, so [Masashi Iizuka](https://github.com/liquidz) (of `vim-iced` fame) created a [simple service](https://clojuredocs-edn.netlify.com/) that downloads fresh data from ClojureDocs each day and converts it to EDN.
-As a bonus the service provides several versions of the data - a direct port of the original JSON data, a compact version that removes all the data related to updates that were done to some entry, and a minified variant of the compact version.
+We didn't really want to deal with JSON, so [Masashi Iizuka](https://github.com/liquidz) (of `vim-iced` fame) created a [simple tool](https://github.com/clojure-emacs/clojuredocs-export-edn) that downloads fresh data from ClojureDocs each day and converts it to EDN.
+As a bonus the tool generates several variants of the data - a direct port of the original JSON data, a compact version that removes all the data related to updates that were done to some entry, and a minified variant of the compact version.
 Generally what we needed was the compact format, so here I'll share an example of it: